worbis/apps-sdk/doc/api.rst

   recheck: function()
   remove: function()

+Note that torrents will typically be started (or queued) automatically for you as part of the add operation.

-In addition to these parameters and functions, there are three objects associated with torrent objects:
+In addition to these parameters and methods, there are three objects associated with torrent objects:

 - properties - The properties associated with this torrent.
 - peer - The peers associated with this torrent.
 - file - The files associated with this torrent.

 Properties
 **********